k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: offhand weapons and warning (bane)
 - Fix: magic chest placement and quest leaders
 - Fix: drow monsters to-hit in light penalty was affecting all monsters
+- Tweaks to monster behavior when wielding/wearing a bane artifact